-The ACA boundary was defined in the Kildare Town Historic Landscape Characterisation Plan.
+The ACA boundary was initially defined in the Kildare Town Historic Landscape Characterisation Plan.
 The boundary incorporates the key character areas that define the historic town core, namely the Cathedral, Market Square, the principal east west route and laneways.
 This incorporates most of the eighteenth and nineteenth century building fabric.
 The boundaries generally terminate where post war twentieth century developments begins.
-Character areas outside the boundary of the ACA include the Railway Quarter to the north, St. Bridgets Square and the National Study to the south, Grey Abbey to the west, the Barracks and Curragh to the east, and the Racing Lodges.
+Character areas outside the boundary of the ACA include the Railway Quarter to the north, St. Brigid's Square and the National Stud to the south, Grey Abbey to the west, and the Barracks and Curragh to the east.

 To the north the ACA boundary follows the southern side of Lourdes Street along the Town Park until it meets Chapel Hill where it extends south to the side boundary of the dwellings on the west side of Chapel Hill.
-The boundary extends across Fire Castle lane southwards to the northern face of dwellings facing Malones Lane, and steps southwards and eastwards to White Abbey Road along the rear boundary of dwellings facing Claregate Street.
+The boundary extends across Fire Castle Lane southwards to the northern face of dwellings facing Malones Lane, and steps southwards and eastwards to White Abbey Road along the rear boundary of dwellings facing Claregate Street.

-To the west the boundary extends south across Claregate Street, along Cleamore Road and extends eastwards to the rear of properties on Claregate Street to the junction with Bangup Lane along the face of the 'Kildare Chilling Company' across Bride Street and along the eastern side of Bride Street, where it follows southwards to the junction with Convent Road.
+To the west the boundary extends south across Claregate Street, along Cleamore Road and extends eastwards to the rear of properties on Claregate Street to the junction with Bangup Lane along the face of the 'Kildare Chilling Company' across Bride Street and along the eastern side of Bride Street, where it follows southwards to the junction with Convent Road

-The southern boundary is along the northern edge of Convent Road and extends eastwards to Dublin Street and follows north west along Dublin Street to the shop 'Albany' where it follows the eastern side boundary and rear gardens extending north westwards to the junction with Beechgrove.
+The southern boundary is along the northern edge of Convent Road and extends eastwards to Dublin Street and follows northwest along Dublin Street to the shop 'Albany' where it follows the eastern side boundary and rear gardens extending north westwards to the junction with Beechgrove.
 The boundary crosses Beechgrove to the side gardens to the rear of Beechgrove House and eastwards to include the Leinster Lodge and the lines of the historic castle wall extending to Nugent Street.
 The boundary continues northwards along Nugent Street to connect again with the boundary of the Town Park and Lourdes Street to the north.
-The boundaries of the ACA are clearly delineated on the accompanying Figure 2.2.